Post

 macos-14-arm64

-• Just paste the YAML Label from the table into the Job run-on to use that Runner for task execution
+• Just paste the YAML Label from the table in the Job run-on to use that Runner for executing tasks.

-• Private Repos have a free quota: Free quota (varies by account; for GitHub Free, for example): Usage: 2,000 free minutes per month Storage: 500 MB
+• Private Repo free tier: Free tier (varies by account type, for GitHub Free as an example): Usage: 2,000 minutes free per month Storage: 500 MB

-• ⚠️️Private Repo billing method: After exceeding the free quota, usage-based billing begins (with limits and notifications), and prices vary based on the operating system and core of the Runner:
+• ⚠️️Private Repo billing method: Billing starts after exceeding the free tier (you can set limits and notifications), and the pricing varies based on the operating system and core of the Runner:

 [about-billing-for-github-actions](https://docs.github.com/en/billing/managing-billing-for-your-products/about-billing-for-github-actions){:target="_blank"}